rev-net/memo/pitch.md

 When even these combined structures fall short, it's often due to a lack of transparency, misguided expectations, or misaligned incentives.
 We need a better structure.

-[Smart contracts](https://ethereum.org/en/smart-contracts/) do offer the means of a path forward by providing:
+When used effectively, [smart contracts](https://ethereum.org/en/smart-contracts/) do offer the means of a path forward by providing:

 - **Immediacy**: They encode sophisticated financial relationships between global participants which would be impractical to manage with traditional contracts.
 - **Clarity**: They allow for ownership and access rules that can't be subjectively misinterpretted.
 - **Certainty**: They express clear rules which cannot be broken, as opposed to the soft guarantees of legal agreements (which can be difficult to enforce).
 - **Auditability**: They are impossible to hide, simplifying diligence for all participants.

-And now, [The Juicebox V4 protocol](https://github.com/nana-core) does build on smart contracts to standardize a simple set of levers expressing financial relationships between builders, organizations, investors, donors, retail customers, and whoever else across border and blockchains.
+Shaping smart contracts, [the Juicebox V4 protocol](https://github.com/nana-core) does standardize a simple set of levers expressing financial relationships over time between builders, organizations, investors, donors, retail customers, and whoever else across border and blockchains.

-The onchain tools of the today, the progressing legal landscape, and a need for a reliable and productive structure that serves as the backbone of digital organizations led us to create *revnets*.
+By using the onchain tools of today, recognizing the progressing legal landscape, and witnessing a need for a reliable and productive structure that serves as the backbone of digital organizations, we were led to create *revnets*.
 Revnets are a **fully pre-configured** financial structure – although they can evolve over time, they do so according to rules which are set in place at the time of their creation.
 Think of it like a fancy Bitcoin halvening rule.
 This means:

 - **Governance-free**: Governance inefficiencies and takeovers of funds – among the most common failure modes for DAOs – are impossible.
 - **Management-free**: Revnets operate autonomously, according to their pre-configured rules.